REMaQE: Reverse Engineering Math Equations from Executables: Evaluation of REMaQE

 \subsection{Dataset Generation}

-Assessing accuracy can be performed with executables for which the original math equation is known.
-For this, we generate a dataset of random math equations.
-For each generated equation, we create a C function and a Simulink~\cite{simulink} model.
-The C function is compiled into an ARM32-HF target executable using the LLVM~clang compiler~\cite{clang}.
-The Simulink model is compiled for the same ARM32-HF target using Simulink's code generation feature.
-Both compilations use the "-O2" level of optimization.
-This approach provides a dataset with the math equation and two distinct binary implementations.
+Each generated equation is implemented as a C function and a Simulink~\cite{simulink} model.
+Simulink is popular for modelling controllers, and it provides features to compile the models into binaries for embedded targets.
+The C function is compiled for ARM32-HF target using the GCC compiler (\texttt{arm-linux-gnueabhihf-gcc}).
+The Simulink model is compiled for the same target using Simulink's code generation feature.
+Four optimization levels from ``-O0'' to ``-O3'' are used during compilation to obtain a variety of implementations.

-To facilitate direct conversion to Simulink models, which are computational graphs, the math equations are generated as directed-acyclic graphs (DAG), where each node is a parameter or a math operation.
-The required number of input nodes are initialized first.
+To allow direct conversion to Simulink models, which are computational graphs, the math equations are generated as directed-acyclic graphs (DAG), where each node is a parameter or a math operation.
+The input nodes are initialized first.
 Then, math operation nodes are picked from a pool of operations, with repeats allowed.
-Edges are randomly added between the nodes to connect the entire graph, while ensuring that no cycles are created and the graph stays as a DAG.
-Finally, nodes with no outgoing edge are connected by inserting add or multiply operation nodes to get to one output.
-This final step ensures there are no "dead" operations (node with no outgoing edges, essentially wasted computation which does not reach any output).
+Edges are randomly added between the nodes to connect the entire graph, while ensuring that the graph remains a DAG (i.e., no cycles).
+Finally, nodes without outgoing edges are connected by inserting add or multiply operation nodes to get to one output.
+This final step prevents ``dead'' operations (wasted computation not reaching any output).

-This approach contrasts with approaches in ~\cite{Weideman21PERFUME,Lample2020Deep} to randomly generate math equations which generate expression trees instead of DAGs.
+REMaQE contrasts with approaches in \cite{Weideman21PERFUME,Lample2020Deep} to randomly generate math equations which generate expression trees instead of DAGs.
 Generating expression trees helps control the complexity of the random equation.
-This is important for the two papers as their analysis is based on machine learning and can handle a finite amount of tokens.
-Our simplification stage is rule-based and does not have this limitation.
-Hence, generating longer and complex equations is desirable.
+This is important for the two papers as their analysis uses machine learning and can handle only a finite amount of tokens.
+REMaQE simplification stage is rule-based and does not have this limitation.
 In our assessment, DAGs offer two advantages: (1) they can be converted into Simulink models and (2) they generate complex equations in terms of number of operations.